CBarraford/coreos-vagrant-skydns-registrator/README.md

-# CoreOS Vagrant
+# CoreOS Vagrant + Skydns + Registrator

 This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.
-After setup is complete you will have a single CoreOS virtual machine running on your local machine.
+After setup is complete you will have a three node cluster with skydns and registrator already setup and working.

 ## Streamlined setup